EmceeEscher/Robot-thermo-group/enph253/project_report/REPORT.md

 passengers were marked by small ground-level IR beacons, emitting at a frequency of 1 KHz.
 The dropoff zone was marked by a beacon about 10 inches off of the ground, emitting infrared light at a frequency of 10 KHz.
-Two teamsí robots would be on the competition surface at once, and were required to detect collisions with other robots, and back up and turn around when one happened.
+Two teams‚Äô robots would be on the competition surface at once, and were required to detect collisions with other robots, and back up and turn around when one happened.